jarrodmillman/networkx/doc/developer/values.rst

 Our mission
 -----------

-NetworkX aims to be the reference library for scientific image analysis in Python.
+NetworkX aims to be the reference library for network science algorithms in Python.
 We accomplish this by:

 - being **easy to use and install**.
 We are careful in taking on new